oceanprotocol-archive/dev-ocean/doc/service-agreements.md

 1. Data + algorithm + compute
 1. and so on...

-In scenarios such as these, it's important to have lower-level service agreements which can combine to form a high-level service agreement.
-If a data set owner and a compute provider would like to create a combined offering by associating with each other, they should first have a service agreement between each other.
-For example, in this lower-level service agreement, the data-set owner can be the consumer and the compute provider can be the service-provider.
+In scenarios such as these, it's important to have lower-level service agreements (sub-contracts) which can be combined to form a high-level service agreement.
+For example, if a data set owner and a compute provider would like to create a combined offering by associating with each other, they should first have a service agreement between each other.
+In this lower-level service agreement, the data-set owner can be the consumer and the compute provider can be the service-provider.

 ![multi-level service agreements](./img/service-agreements.png)